-NENO’s Development Program for CSOs
+NENO’s Development Programs for CSOs

-Network of Estonian Nonprofit Organizations (NENO) supports and empowers Estonian civil society organizations (CSOs) by analyzing their needs, preparing plans for solving these needs and finding new voluntary partners to advance the organizational development of the CSOs and increase their capacity to achieve greater impact and actual results.
+Network of Estonian Nonprofit Organizations (NENO) supports and empowers Estonian civil society organizations (CSOs) by analyzing their needs, preparing plans for solving these needs and finding new partners to advance the organizational development of the CSOs and increase their capacity to achieve greater impact and actual results.

 The aim of the program

 The aim of the development programs is the improvement of the capacity of CSOs to influence processes in the society.
 With development programs, we want the participating public benefit CSOs and their leaders to maximize their organizational capacity and to work systematically with their own practical content and aim so that they would be more effective and achieve greater impact in the society.
 Effective CSOs mean more powerful advocacy and more professional and quality services (or other activities) which are beneficial equally to the end user as well as to the society.
 Influential and strong CSOs are able to increase citizen activism and, in so doing, strengthen civil society.

 Here are some of the reasons why NENO has been and continues to be successful in carrying out such development programs :

 - Our programs have a tested methodology, best experts on CSO capacity building and a network of volunteer partners;

 - Participation in the program is open for all CSOs acting in public interests;

 - Program offers expert advice, which is otherwise expensive and thus often not available for CSOs;